natritmeyer/countercheck/README.md

 The phases will execute in the order they're defined in the `pom.xml` file.
 This is standard maven functionality.

+The current order is:

+1. `preflightchecks`
+2. `smoketests`
+3. `apitests`
+4. `acceptancetests`

+These can be run individually, e.g:

+`mvn -P apitests`

+They can also be run in arbitrary collections, e.g:

+`mvn -P preflightchecks,apitests`

 ### How to customise the phases

 Adding your own phase is trivial.